K-Nishant-18/K-Nishant-18/README.md

 ### 💼 Featured Projects

-**The Cultural Circuit** - E-commerce platform for cultural heritage products built with Java Spring Boot, React.js, and JWT authentication.
+**[The Cultural Circuit](https://github.com/K-Nishant-18/cultural-circuit)** - The Cultural Circuit is a vibrant web-based platform dedicated to preserving, promoting, and celebrating India's cultural heritage worldwide.

-**[Alumni Connect- Collegia](https://github.com/K-Nishant-18/collegia)** - Student-alumni networking platform featuring secure authentication and real-time messaging using Spring MVC and React.js.
+**[Alumni Connect- Collegia](https://github.com/K-Nishant-18/collegia)** - Collegia is an all-in-one platform designed to enhance the overall student experience in colleges by integrating several essential features.

 ---